civetweb/civetweb/README.md

 CivetWeb is based on the Mongoose project.
 The original author of Mongoose was Sergey Lyubka (Copyright (c) 2004-2013 Sergey Lyubka, MIT license).

-However, on August 16, 2013, the license of Mongoose has been changed after writing and distributing the original code this project is based on.
+However, in August 16, 2013, the [license of Mongoose has been changed](https://groups.google.com/forum/#!topic/mongoose-users/aafbOnHonkI) after writing and distributing the original code this project is based on.
+The license change used to be described on the Wikipedia page as well, but it's getting deleted there regularly.

 CivetWeb has been forked from the last MIT version of Mongoose.
 Since 2013, CivetWeb has seen many improvements from various authors (Copyright (c) 2013-2016 the CivetWeb developers, MIT license).
-A list of authors can be found in [CREDITS.md](https://github.com/civetweb/civetweb/blob/master/CREDITS.md)
+A list of authors can be found in [CREDITS.md](https://github.com/civetweb/civetweb/blob/master/CREDITS.md).

 Using the CivetWeb project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from